Davey-Gravy/daviscoledotcom/content/posts/banner-18.md

 - LeBron James
 - the Warriors

 In the cases of the Bulls, Lakers, and LeBron, I think they were successful just because their top-end talent was so damn good.
-Stars set the stage and the role players support them when they can.
+Stars set the stagse and the role players support them when they can.

 The Spurs and Warriors are different in my eyes.
 I believe the Spurs embody exactly what I am preaching.
 They’re referred to as the “Beautiful Game Spurs” for goodness sake.
 Those groups truly played as a team, with exceptional ball movement on offense, and great team execution on defense.